 No. Examination Item Legal Basis

 requirements.

 4. A financial institution shall

 make sure that the jurisdiction

 where the third party it relies on is

 based has AML/CFT regulations in

 place consistent with the

 standards set out by the FATF. $ ogt $ ,

 Regulations Governing

 Anti-Money Laundering of

-Financial Institutions (November
+Financial Institutions (December

-14, 2018 Amended) , Financial
+14, 2021 Amended) , Financial

 Supervisory Commission

-7.Article 14 \(^\text{An electronic payment}\)
+7.Article 16 \(^\text{An electronic payment}\)

 institution is deemed to have

 carried out the required identity

-verification process for an
+verification process for a user,

-offshore user, provided the
+provided that the outsourced

-offshore outsourced service

-provider it engages performs user
+service provider has performed

-identity verification following a
+the identity verification of the

-procedure not less than the
+users by following a procedure not

-requirements set out in Articles 8
+less than the requirements set out

-~ 10, Article 12 and Article 13
+in Articles 9 ~ 11 and Articles 13 ~

-herein.
-If an electronic payment
+15 hereof.
+If an electronic

-institution engages an offshore

-outsourced service provider to
+payment institution engage an outsourced service provider to

 perform the identity verification

-process, the institution should
+process, the regulations set forth

-adopt the following management

-measures for the offshore

-outsourced service provider:

-1.Taking whether the outsourced

-service provider is located in

-high-risk countries or regions

-known to have inadequate
+in Article 7 of the Regulations

+Governing Anti-Money Laundering

+of Financial Institutions shall apply

+to the institution, Regulations

+Governing Identity Verification

-anti-money laundering and
+Mechanism and Transaction

-countering terrorism financing
+Amount Limits of Electronic

+Payment Institutions (June 30,

+2021 Amended), Financial

+Supervisory Commission